-This gift guide is divided into 2 sections:
+This gift guide is divided into two sections:

-- Gifts for young readers (to nurture and enrich their reading life)
+- Gift ideas for young readers (to nurture and enrich their reading life)

 Looking for Christmas reading recommendations?
 Those are here: